pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

     - month of the year, which we use to model seasonal effects
     - and time which is used to model any underlying linear trend.
 2. Split into `pre` and `post` covid datasets.
 This is an important step.
 We want to come up with a model based upon what we know _before_ Covid-19 so that we can construct our counterfactual predictions based on data before Covid-19 had any impact.
 3. Estimate model parameters based on the `pre` dataset.
-From this we can calculate the number of deaths expected by the model in the pre period.
-This is not a counterfactual, but actus to tell us how capable the model is at accounting for the already observed data.
+From this we can calculate the number of deaths expected by the model in the pre Covid-19 period.
+This is not a counterfactual, but acts to tell us how capable the model is at accounting for the already observed data.
 4. Counterfactual inference - we use our model to construct a counterfactual forecast.
 What would we expect to see in the future if there was no Covid-19?
 Practically, we do this with posterior prediction on out-of-sample data.
 5. Calculate the excess deaths by comparing the reported deaths with our counterfactual (expected number of deaths).